Introduction To Strategy

 We continue to manage other environmental issues, including air quality and green building, and we are as committed as ever to compliance with environmental laws and regulations.

 TMNA’s Environmental Action Plan (EAP) for fiscal years 2017 to 2021 is organized by focus area and the six goals of Toyota’s Environmental Challenge 2050.
 The targets put us on a path to achieving all six goals.
-We know there is much to do and a long way to go, but we are putting the building blocks in place for a successful strategy, which, by 2050, are expected to result in net positive impacts to society and the planet.
+We know there is much to do and a long way to go, but we are putting the building blocks in place for a successful strategy, which, by 2050, is expected to result in net positive impacts to society and the planet.

 04 / TMNA Environmental Action Plan, FY2017-2021